konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/create-custom-categorization-ai/index_nb.md

         return self.pipeline_path
 ```

 After building the class, we need to test it to ensure it works.
+Let's make necessary imports, initialize the Project
-You can run it over a small subset of Documents so that it does not take too much time.
+and the AI.
+You can run the AI over a small subset of Documents so that it does not take too much time.

 ```python editable=true slideshow={"slide_type": ""} tags=["remove-cell"]
 YOUR_PROJECT_ID = 46